SamiLaubo/blebbing/README.md

 # Tracking of cell blebbing in biomedical images
 This is the final project in the course [Bioimage Informatics](https://edu.epfl.ch/coursebook/en/bioimage-informatics-BIO-410) at EPFL.

 Blebs are bulges in the plasma membrane of cells and can be seen in cell apoptosis, cell displacement and cell division amongst others.
-We seek to automatic tracking of growth and displacement of such blebs through a series of medical images.
-We prerpocessing of images and active contour to track blebs.
+We seek automatic tracking of growth and displacement of such blebs through a series of medical images.
+We prepocess images and use active contour to track the blebs.

 Some results:
 <p float="left">